Joseph F. Traub

-From 1971 to 1979 he headed the Computer Science Department at Carnegie Mellon during a critical period.
-From 1979 to 1989 he was the founding Chair of the Computer Science Department at Columbia.
-From 1986 to 1992 he served as founding Chair of the Computer Science and Telecommunications Board, National Academies and held the post again 2005–2009.
+From 1971 to 1979 Traub headed the Computer Science Department at Carnegie Mellon during a critical period.
+From 1979 to 1989 he was the founding chair of the Computer Science Department at Columbia.
+From 1986 to 1992 he served as founding chair of the Computer Science and Telecommunications Board, National Academies and held the post again 2005–2009.
 Traub was founding editor of the Annual Review of Computer Science (1986–1990) and Editor-in-Chief of the Journal of Complexity (1985–2015).
 Both his research and institution building work have had a major impact on the field of computer science.

 Early career

 Traub attended the Bronx High School of Science where he was captain and first board of the chess team.
 After graduating from City College of New York he entered Columbia in 1954 intending to take a PhD in physics.
 In 1955, on the advice of a fellow student, Traub visited the IBM Watson Research Lab at Columbia.
 At the time, this was one of the few places in the country where a student could gain access to computers.
 Traub found his proficiency for algorithmic thinking matched perfectly with computers.
 In 1957 he became a Watson Fellow through Columbia.
 His thesis was on computational quantum mechanics.
 His 1959 PhD is in applied mathematics since computer science degrees were not yet available.
 (Indeed, there was no Computer Science Department at Columbia until Traub was invited there in 1979 to start the Department.)